LSSTDESC/qp/docs/index.rst

         Detailed setup and contribution workflow for new developers, and a reference for ongoing issues in need of development.

+.. admonition:: Citation
+    :class: note

+    If you end up using any of the code or ideas you find here in your academic research, please cite our paper: `A. I. Malz et al 2018 AJ 156 35 <https://ui.adsabs.harvard.edu/abs/2018AJ....156...35M/abstract>`_ (`ADS - BibTex <https://ui.adsabs.harvard.edu/abs/2018AJ....156...35M/exportcitation>`_).

 .. toctree::
     :hidden:
     :maxdepth: 3